l-i-n-k-u-p/reactive-cms/README.md

 npm run dashboard-production; # compile dashboard in production mode
 ```

 Test
 -
 If you don't edit nothing about default ports from config.js

 Now enter to: localhost:3000 and fill the setup form.

+To do:
+-
+- Create global environment config for all containers
+- Prepare all containers for use docker stack deploy
+- Create complete documentation page

 ## Email: